eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Additional Information

-**How did you hear about the Grants Program?** EOS Network Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Personal recommendation

 > Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as: